: Together Association for Development and Environment

 Re: Ownership and maintenance question

-By Blue Planet Network Posted on Mon 26 Dec 2011, over 12 years ago
+By Blue Planet Network Posted on Mon 26 Dec 2011, almost 13 years ago

 How are CDAs formed in Egypt?
 Are they created by local gov't?
 Or is it common for communities to come together?